deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 ### Overriding User Locale

-If you wish to specify a different local to Power BI's one (for example, you wish values to be norrmalized to the same currency for your users irrespective of location), you can either override this using the `locale` property of a specification's config ([V](https://vega.github.io/vega/docs/config/#:~:text=%22strokeWidth%22.-,locale,-Object) | [VL](https://vega.github.io/vega-lite/docs/config.html#aria-config)), or manually specify a valid Power BI locale within the `options.cultureSelector` property in an expression function for `pbiFormat` (more on this below).
+If you wish to specify a different local to Power BI's one (for example, you wish values to be normalized to the same currency for your users irrespective of location), you can either override this using the `locale` property of a specification's config ([V](https://vega.github.io/vega/docs/config/#:~:text=%22strokeWidth%22.-,locale,-Object) | [VL](https://vega.github.io/vega-lite/docs/config.html#aria-config)), or manually specify a valid Power BI locale within the `options.cultureSelector` property in an expression function for `pbiFormat` (more on this below).

 ## Auto Formatting with `pbiFormatAutoUnit`